sudarkoff/sudarkoff.github.com/_posts/2006-10-31-searching-the-source-code.markdown

+---
-Title: Searching the source code
+title: Searching the source code
-Author: George Sudarkoff
-Date: Tue, 31 Oct 2006 21:55:37 +0000
+layout: post
+category: general
+tags: []
+---
+{% include JB/setup %}

 I have a few aliases in my `~/.bash_aliases` that help me find symbols in the source tree: